lanl-aea/Tardigrade-examples/docs/micromorphic_theory_balance.rst

 where :math:`m_{ijk}` is a higher-order stress.
-We can understand this quantity as a measure of the traction induced by the micro-scale Cauchy stress on the surface of the differential element acting on the lever-arm of the micro-position vector :math:`\mathbf{\xi}`.
+We can understand this quantity as a measure of the traction induced by the micro-scale Cauchy stress on the surface of the differential element acting on the lever-arm of the micro-position vector :math:`\boldsymbol{\xi}`.
 This stress is not only a measure of the induced moment but also includes stretching and shearing actions scaled by the micro-position vector.
 This definition allows us to write